Free Financial Tool

 What Is Net Present Value (NPV)?

 The CFA Institute curriculum emphasizes NPV as the primary tool for capital budgeting decisions.
-The NPV rule is elegant in its simplicity: accept projects with positive NPV, reject those with negative NPV.
+The 2026 AFP Cost of Capital Survey confirms that 83% of organizations use discounted cash flow techniques to evaluate projects.
+The NPV rule is straightforward: accept projects with positive NPV, reject those with negative NPV.
 A positive NPV means the project generates returns exceeding the cost of capital, creating intrinsic value for shareholders.
-A negative NPV indicates the project destroys value by earning less than the required return.

 In practice, NPV analysis involves three critical inputs: the initial investment, projected cash flows, and the discount rate.
 While the first two are relatively straightforward to estimate, choosing the appropriate discount rate requires careful consideration of the project's risk profile.
 Higher-risk ventures warrant higher discount rates, reflecting the greater uncertainty in future cash flows.
 This risk adjustment is what makes NPV superior to metrics that ignore time value of money.